 Ward 14 is a unique and vibrant community in Toronto.
 How will it look in 10, 20 or 30 years?
 Planning for the future means setting priorities for our community, and making sure changes to our neighbourhoods are consistent with our vision for a fairer, more inclusive, sustainable and prosperous community.

-Working with City Planning, I continue to work to ensure the highest standard is met for public input and consultation, to ensure development is to scale, mixed use and helps contribute to a more inclusive Ward 14.
+Working with city Planning, I continue to work to ensure the highest standard is met for public input and consultation, to ensure development is to scale, mixed use and helps contribute to a more inclusive Ward 14.
 Together with the community, Toronto-Danforth has been the subject of several planning studies, which were the result of years of consultation and input from our community.

 A significant accomplishment was securing the Red Door Shelter’s new home in a new development on Queen St. East.
-Upon hearing that the Red Door Shelter was facing relocation, I worked with the City, the developers, the shelter and thousands of residents to push for a breakthrough solution to keep these families in our community.
-My sincere hope is that this becomes an example for the City as we work to plan complete communities.
+Upon hearing that the Red Door Shelter was facing relocation, I worked with the city, the developers, the shelter and thousands of residents to push for a breakthrough solution to keep these families in our community.
+My sincere hope is that this becomes an example for the city as we work to plan complete communities.

 Major Transit Station Areas (MTSAs)